jontruong05/cse15l-lab-reports/labreport4.md

 ![Image](success.png)

+Keys pressed: (up, 5x) (enter) (up, 3x) (enter)
-Keys pressed: <up>(5x) <enter> <up>(3x) <enter> (Note: Things did not go perfectly when I ran the steps myself and I typed in a number of commands in between the commands discussed in this lab report.
+Note: Things did not go perfectly when I ran the steps myself and I typed in a number of commands in between the commands discussed in this lab report.
 When using the up arrow, press it as many times as necessary until you see the `javac` and `java` command as seen in step 3.
-Run the `javac` command first, then the `java` command.)
+Run the `javac` command first, then the `java` command.

 Nice!
 There are no failures.